wolfeidau/sam-golang-multi-lambda/README.md

 Some things to note about this project:

 1. The project is a single Go module that contains multiple Lambda function binaries, shared code can be stored in `/pkg` or `/internal` and imported by any of the functions.
-2. The `Makefile` contains custom build flags to ensure a version is provided to each, as well as `ldflags` and the flag to remove the RPC endpoint from the binaries.
+2. The [Makefile](Makefile) contains custom build flags to ensure a version is provided to each, as well as `ldflags` and the flag to remove the RPC endpoint from the binaries.
-3. There is a `template.yaml` that defines the AWS Serverless Application Model (SAM) resources for each function individually.
+3. There is a [template.yaml](template.yaml) that defines the AWS Serverless Application Model (SAM) resources for each function individually.

+++Note:++ I have used the `AWS::Serverless::Function` resource `Metadata` to specify the function binary to ensure each is built and packaged separately.

 The layout of the project is as follows: